PARIOT: Anti-Repackaging for IoT Firmware Integrity

-At runtime, the code of the CLBs is executed iff the value of the variable in the QC is equal to the constant value (i.e., if its hash is equal to $Hconst$ - Step 6).
-If this is the case, the body of the CLB is decrypted using the $const$ value as decryption key (Step 7), and the corresponding code is executed.
-This behavior triggers the AT check (Step 8) that computes the digest of a portion of the firmware code and compares it with the stored one.
+At runtime, the code of the CLBs is executed iff the value of the variable in the QC (plus a salt) is equal to the constant value (i.e., if its hash matches \texttt{Hconst} - Step 6).
+If this is the case, the body of the CLB is decrypted using the \texttt{const} value as the decryption key (Step 7), and the corresponding code is executed.
+This behavior triggers the AT check (Step 8) that computes the digest of a portion of the firmware executable and compares it with the stored one.
 If these values match, the execution can proceed normally (Step 9a).
-Otherwise, the AT reports a tampering attempt and executes an action, like send an alert to the Firmware Manufacturer or triggers a Security Exception and abort the execution (i.e., the case of Step 9b).
+Otherwise, the AT reports a tampering attempt and executes an action, like sending an alert to the Firmware Manufacturer or triggering a Security Exception and aborting the execution (i.e., the case of Step 9b).